 - Hone their writing skills.

 - Demonstrate their allyship with First Nations kids today who suffer systemic injustices.

 When Europeans colonized Canada they encountered a multitude of Indigenous nations.
 Students will review several nations of Indigenous peoples and research how they they organized themselves to meet their needs (physical, emotional, spiritual, and cognitive).
 This lesson plan incorporates the use of technology for living their daily lives.
-An Indigenous guest speaker from the nation of whose tools are being studied should be invited to the class to provide context and meaning of the technologies providing information that students will need to understand how Indigenous peoples’ emotional, spiritual, and cognitive needs were met as well as just their physical needs.
+An Indigenous guest speaker from the nation of whose tools are being studied should be invited to the class to provide the context and meaning of the technologies, also providing information that students will need to understand how Indigenous peoples’ emotional, spiritual, and cognitive needs were met as well as just their physical needs.